 - a) In accordance with General Academic Rule 4.14 & 5.13, students may apply for extension of their study period.
-Applications are presented to the higher degrees committee for consideration. - b) If an application for extension is approved, the student needs to present their progress at a scientific committee meeting 6 months after the extension was approved.
-A warning letter will also be issued to the student due to unsatisfactory academic performance. - c) In accordance with General Academic Rule 1.18.1.6, the responsible executive dean may direct the registrar to terminate a student's registration if such student fails, after having been granted an extension of time, to complete the study.
+Applications are presented to the higher degrees committee for consideration: - b) If an application for extension is approved, the student needs to present their progress at a Scientific Committee Meeting 6 months after the extension was approved.
+A warning letter will also be issued to the student due to unsatisfactory academic performance. - c) In accordance with General Academic Rule 1.18.1.6, the executive dean concerned may direct the registrar to terminate a student's registration if such student fails, after having been granted an extension of time, to complete the study.